hsreyas/SC1/README.md

 This smart contract provides a secure and transparent system for managing land ownership records on the blockchain.
 It eliminates fraudulent claims by ensuring immutability and secure ownership transfers.

 #Features
-Users can register a property with a unique ID and details.
+    -Users can register a property with a unique ID and details.
-Anyone can check the owner and details of a registered property.
+    -Anyone can check the owner and details of a registered property.
-Only the current owner can transfer the property to another address.
+    -Only the current owner can transfer the property to another address.
-All transactions are stored permanently on the blockchain, preventing fraud.
+    -All transactions are stored permanently on the blockchain, preventing fraud.

 #How It Works

 1.Registering a Land Property
-A user provides a unique land ID and property details.
+    -A user provides a unique land ID and property details.
-The contract assigns ownership to the sender and records the property on the blockchain.
+    -The contract assigns ownership to the sender and records the property on the blockchain.
-Once registered, the land cannot be deleted or altered.
+    -Once registered, the land cannot be deleted or altered.

 2.Checking Land Ownership and Details
-Anyone can retrieve details of a registered property using its unique ID.
+    -Anyone can retrieve details of a registered property using its unique ID.
-The contract returns the owner's address and the property details.
+    -The contract returns the owner's address and the property details.

 3.Transferring Ownership
-Only the current owner can transfer ownership to a new address.
+    -Only the current owner can transfer ownership to a new address.
-The new owner is recorded on the blockchain, ensuring a transparent transaction.
+    -The new owner is recorded on the blockchain, ensuring a transparent transaction.

-Deployment and Usage
+#Deployment and Usage
-Deploy the contract using Remix IDE or any Ethereum-compatible environment.
+    -Deploy the contract using Remix IDE or any Ethereum-compatible environment.
-Ensure the Solidity compiler version is 0.8.24.
+    -Ensure the Solidity compiler version is 0.8.24.
-Call the registerLand function to register a property.
+    -Call the registerLand function to register a property.
-Use getLandDetails to check ownership and details.
+    -Use getLandDetails to check ownership and details.
-Call transferOwnership to transfer a property to another address.
+    -Call transferOwnership to transfer a property to another address.

 #Dummy Inputs

 Registering a Property
-Land ID 101
+    -Land ID 101
-Details Plot No. 45, Block A, Green Valley, 500 sq. meters
+    -Details Plot No. 45, Block A, Green Valley, 500 sq. meters

 Checking Ownership
-Land ID 101 returns owner address and property details.
+    -Land ID 101 returns owner address and property details.

 Transferring Ownership
-Land ID 101
+    -Land ID 101
-New Owner Address 0xDEF456789 transfers ownership.
+    -New Owner Address 0xDEF456789 transfers ownership.

 #Notes
-Each property must have a unique ID.
+    -Each property must have a unique ID.
-Only the owner can transfer ownership.
+    -Only the owner can transfer ownership.
-All transactions are permanently recorded on the blockchain.
+    -All transactions are permanently recorded on the blockchain.